buhrmi/buhrmi/README.md

 ### Do you like shitcoins?

-I'm currently developing (planning stages) a social [shitcoin trading platform](https://shitcoinsociety.com)
+Still looking for help developing a [social shitcoin trading platform](https://shitcoinsociety.com)

 ### Do you like open source stuff?